colelawrence/decipad/apps/docs/docs/advanced-concepts/dimensions.md

 This should display the total on a per-year basis.
 This is because `Consumption`'s first degree of freedom is based on the Fuel table.
 But this doesn't make sense for us unless we're going to buy all 3 cars.

-We want to know how much Then we would replace the last line with `total(Consumption over Cars)`, meaning it would calculate the total per car.
+We want to know how much we would spend per car in this time period.
+To do so, we need to replace the last line with `total(DollarsSpentPerYear over Cars)`, meaning it would calculate the total per car.

 ```deci live
 Cars = {